 The main farms that cultivate whiteleg shrimp, scallops, and tilapia are located on the coast.
 They work on a large scale that is aimed to meeting the demand from abroad.
 The cultivation of trout occurs in the Andean region whereas the Amazon region specializes in ornamental fishes on a lesser scale.

-The basins of the Amazon (comprised of rivers, lakes, and lagoons) and Lake Titicaca are adequate zones for the cultivation of aquaculture species like trout, silversides, and river shrimp, among many others.
+The basins of the Amazon (comprised of rivers, lakes, and lagoons) and Lake Titicaca are adequate zones for the cultivation of aquaculture species like trout in the Amazon, silversides, and river shrimp, among many others.